s-zeng/s-zeng/README.md

 - 🌱 I’m currently a fourth-year undergraduate student at the University of Waterloo
 - 🤔 I’m an active user of Neovim and a contributer to Neovim plugins
-- 🔭 In Winter 2022 I will be interning for [Jane Street](https://www.janestreet.com/) writing OCaml
+- 🔭 In Winter 2022 I was a dev intern at [Jane Street](https://www.janestreet.com/) writing OCaml
 - ⚡ In the past I've also interned for:
   - [Tesla](https://tesla.com), working on firmware tooling in Haskell
   - [TQ Tezos](https://tqtezos.com/), developing blockchain infrastructure and smart contracts